rahul003/hudl/README.md

 # HUDL
-A bash utlity to
+A simple bash utlity to help ease the task of managing a cluster of machines.
+It supports
-- Execute commands in a cluster of machines
+- Executing commands on a cluster of machines
-- Execute commands in the background
+- Executing commands in the background
-- Copy files/folders to all machines
+- Copying files/folders to all machines
+- Executing a script on a cluster of machines (copy + execute)

 ## Options
-`-h ARGUMENT` : Takes hosts file with the following format A host file would have list of ip_address or ip_address with slots keyword such as
+`-h ARGUMENT` : Takes hosts file with the following format A host file would have list of ip_address.
+An address can also have the suffix `slots=x` as would be used for MPI.
+Hudl snips out the slots variable for the line to extract the IP address/host name.
 ```
 172.16.12.12 slots=8
 172.16.12.13